HobanLab/Quercus_IUCN_samp_sims/README.md

 **Parameter files:**
     .par .txt
     Edited in text editor Notepad++
     These are input to the software Simcoal/Simcoal2 to create genetic datasets The .par signifies parameter files.
 They contain information to create the genetic datasets via a coalescent simulation, including population sizes and migration rates.
+Parameter files are written in the text editor Notepad++
+    There are multiple methods of running parameter files in Simcoal 2.
+You can run Simcoal 2 through the command line with the prompt: SIMCOAL2_1_2 <\file_name>
+    You may also open the software Simcoal 2, which will then prompt for the parameter file name After both cases, Simcoal 2 will ask for the number of simulation replicates and the genetic data type.
+Here we used 1 for the genetic data type of all simulations, representing diploid individuals.
 **Simulation output files:**
     .par .arp .gen .simparam
     Created through the software Simcoal2 after a parameter file is successfully imported into Simcoal2 and the simulation is run.
 The .arp files (genetic data) are the initial dataset in Arlequin format; the .gen files are the datasets after conversion to genepop format.
 The .simparam is just a mirror file of simulation parameters run.